Education

 Special Education Teacher Salary Overview

-The Special Education Teacher is a sought-after profession in the United States with a median annual salary of $65,910.
-Compensation typically ranges from $40,200 for entry-level positions to $96,200 for experienced professionals in high-demand markets.
+The Special Education Teacher is one of the most important roles in the Education sector of the US economy in 2026.
+With a median annual salary of $65,910, compensation for this position ranges from $40,200 at the entry level to $96,200 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Special Education Teacher in the US earns between $40,200 and $96,200 per year, with a median of $65,910.